mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 </figure>

 Now we do *quantization*.
 Basically, we transform each coefficient from real numbers to integers.
 In the quantization step the real line is split into pieces of the same length and then an integer is assigned to each one.
 If a number falls in a range with assigned integer $$x$$ then it is quantized to $$x$$.
 As this is true for any number that falls within the same range, you can't recover the original value you had before the quantization.
 Of course, the smaller the pieces, the higher the precision that we get.
-The trick is that in real images the higher frequencies tend to have close to zero coefficients so they dont contribute much to the image <sup>[6](#high-frequency-effects)</sup>.
-Besides, our eyes don't pay much attention to these subtle higher frequencies effects anyway .
+The trick is that in real images the higher frequencies tend to have close to zero coefficients so they don't contribute much to the image <sup>[6](#high-frequency-effects)</sup>.
+Besides, our eyes don't pay much attention to these subtle higher frequencies effects anyway.
 With that in mind, we can use less precision when storing those coefficients.
 In more formal terms, our quantization does the following: given block $$\boldsymbol B$$ and quantization table $$\boldsymbol Q$$:

 $$ (\text{quantized } \boldsymbol B)_{ij} = \text{round} \left( \frac{\boldsymbol B_{ij} }{\boldsymbol Q_{ij}} \right) $$

 We just need to use larger values in the higher frequency entries of $$\boldsymbol Q$$ and we are done.

 The mechanism by which one comes up with the exact values to use in the quantization table $$\boldsymbol Q$$ is way beyond my understanding.
 There seems to be a lot of [different tables](https://www.impulseadventure.com/photo/jpeg-quantization.html).
-In the end, (I think) these tables are just trying to put numbers on the way humans see images .
+In the end, (I think) these tables are just trying to put numbers on the way humans see images.
 Also, different tables are used for the luminance and chrominance channels.
-As we have said before, we don't see color all that well so we can use bigger quantization for high frequency coefficients in the chrominance channels.
+As we have said before, we don't see color all that well so we can use bigger quantization for high-frequency coefficients in the chrominance channels.
 Another feature is that quantization tables can be multiplied by a constant so as to control the quantization precision.
-For instance, if we multiply the tables by $$0.5$$ we would halve the pieces lengths and preserve a higher level of detail.
+For instance, if we multiply the tables by $$0.5$$ we would halve the piece's lengths and preserve a higher level of detail.

 The quantization step, done after the cosine transform, is responsible for most of the lossy compression and is the central part of the algorithm.
-Grouping values into the same integer is going to result in the most compression later when doing the loseless compression step.
+Grouping values into the same integer is going to result in the most compression later when doing the lossless compression step.
 One can view the quantization as a form of clustering.
-Similar to the example of clustering colors, combining symbols reduces entropy so it will help when doing entropy encoding, specially considering that most high frequency coefficients are going to be zero after quantization.
-In addition to reducing entropy, sequences with large runs of the same symbol are great for performing run length encoding, as we will show next.
+Similar to the example of clustering colors, combining symbols reduces entropy so it will help when doing entropy encoding, specially considering that most high-frequency coefficients are going to be zero after quantization.
+In addition to reducing entropy, sequences with large runs of the same symbol are great for performing run-length encoding, as we will show next.

 ### The JPEG algorithm.
 Run length and Huffman encoding

 The last step of the algorithm is the lossless compression step.
-First let's talk about run length encoding.
+First, let's talk about run length encoding.
 Run length encoding transforms a sequence of symbols into a sequence of (symbol, count) pairs.
 The count indicates the amount of consecutive appearances.
 It's easier with an example:

 $$AAABBCAA \xrightarrow{\text{run length code}} (A3)(B2)(C1)(A2)
 $$